I love to make the hamantaschen every year and have made this with tamari shoyu (or soy sauce).

 Preheat the oven 350°F.

-In a medium bowl, whisk together sifted all purpose flour and whole wheat flour, baking powder, and salt.
+For dough: In a medium bowl, whisk together sifted all purpose flour and whole wheat flour, baking powder, and salt.

 In a large bowl, mix canola oil and sugar well together.
 Add and mix whisked eggs and soy sauce until fluffy.